joe-p/Mithras-Protocol/PROTOCOL.md

 #### Public Input Signals

-- `amount`: The amount being deposited into the protocol
+- `utxo_amount`: The amount being deposited into the protocol
 - `receiver`: The public key of the tweaked one-time spend keypair that can spend the deposited amount

 #### Private Input Signals

-- `spending_secret`: Secret needed to spend the deposited amount
+- `utxo_spending_secret`: Secret needed to spend the deposited amount
-- `nullifier_secret`: Second secret needed to spend the deposited amount.
+- `utxo_nullifier_secret`: Second secret needed to spend the deposited amount.
 Used in nullifier generation

 #### Public Output Signals